Do you want to take your black and white photos to the next level? Read on for some great black and white photo ideas!

 Split-toning and Monochromatic Photography

-Monochrome photography includes a subtle introduction of colour.
+Monochrome photography includes a subtle introduction of color.

-I usually incorporate colour through split toning in Camera Raw or Lightroom.
-This allows you to choose different colour tones for the highlights and shadows.
-At different intensities.
+I usually incorporate color through split toning in Camera Raw or Lightroom.
+This allows you to choose different color tones for the highlights and shadows at different intensities.